 If you’ve prepared your text, with footnotes, in Google Docs, you might want to switch to the Markdown editor before transferring your post from Google Docs to the Forum.

 Then, use this Google Docs add-on to convert your text to Markdown – a ‘language’ or ‘syntax’ that contains formatting instructions encoded as text.
 Create a “new post,” and copy the Markdown text into the text box, which is now ready to receive Markdown.
 To check how things will look, you can save the post as a draft.
 Your footnotes should appear as required.
+(Please note that bullet points in footnotes are notoriously broken.)

-This option is a little bit more tricky when images are involved, but there is a way around it – see next section.
+This option is a little bit more tricky when images are involved, but there is a way around it – see the next section.

 Internal links (links to sections of the post)

 To link to internal headers in a Forum draft, save the draft as a draft (without those links).
 Then open it in a second tab, and start "editing" in the other tab.
-Click on the relevant header in the saved draft version, copy the resulting url, and paste that wherever you want to add a link to that header.
+Click on the relevant header in the saved draft version, copy the resulting URL, and paste that wherever you want to add a link to that header.

 If you paste a Google Doc into the post editor page, links to sections in the Google Doc will unfortunately still link to the Google Doc version of the post — they won't automatically transform into internal links in the post.